proncoDoe/serverless-to-list/README.md

 Once you have finished developing your application, please set `apiId` and Auth0 parameters in the `config.ts` file in the `client` folder.
 A reviewer would start the React development server to run the frontend that should be configured to interact with your serverless application.

-**IMPORTANT**

-*Please leave your application running until a submission is reviewed.
-If implemented correctly it will cost almost nothing when your application is idle.*

 # Suggestions